 The starting point for the fine is the basis amount.
-The basis amount is up to 10% of the turnover generated in Switzerland in the relevant market during the last three business years before the end of the infringement.
-Hard-core cartels are usually fined with a basis rate of 6-10%.
-Unlawful resale price maintenance and the restriction of passive sales are usually fined with a basis rate of 3-6%.
+The basis amount is of up to 10% of the turnover generated in Switzerland in the relevant market during the last three business years before the end of the infringement.
+Hard core cartels are usually fined a basis rate of 7-10%.
+Unlawful resale price maintenance and the restriction of passive sales with 3-6%.